How to Get an International Driver’s Permit – The Definitive Guide

 How Do You Get an International Driver’s Permit?

-In the United States, there are only two organizations that offer the international driver’s permit – the American Automobile Touring Alliance (AATA) and the American Automobile Automobile Association (AAA).
+In the United States, there are only two organizations where you can apply for an IDP – the American Automobile Touring Alliance (AATA) and the American Automobile Automobile Association (AAA).
 To qualify, you must be 18 years or older and a licensed US driver.

 The process and requirements for both are essentially the same.
 However, while AAA offers physical locations to complete your application, AATA’s IDP process is conducted entirely through mail.
 This may be something to consider when moving forward.